The genus, Echeveria DC., was named and described by Augustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1828.

 Trying to find a good photo of the Echeveria ‘Pulv-Oliver’/ Echeveria pulvinata ‘Jasper’™ was a little difficult.
 I didn’t want to use a photo of what it originally looked like because it didn’t stay that way for long.
 This is another plant given to me by the owner of Pleasant Acres in 2012 when I lived n Mississippi.
 As it grew (and flowered) most of its lower leaves fell off.
 That made it more interesting but after a while cuttings had to be taken to start over.
 You just have to keep in mind that not all Echeveria species grow the same way…

 I picked up this Echeveria affinis (aka.
 ‘Black Knight’) in 2012 when I was living in Mississippi.
 Its label said Echeveria affinis ‘Black Knight’.
-In 2013, Margrit Bischofberger of the International Crassulaceae Network told me it was Echeveria affinis and the name ‘Black Knight’ is just an industry name and should not be used.
+In 2013, Margrit Bischofberger of the International Crassulaceae Network told me it was Echeveria affinis and that the name ‘Black Knight’ is just an industry name and should not be used.
 She said it was a species not a cultivar or hybrid… Hmmm… This plant always did pretty well despite the crickets loving it where I had the plants in 2013.
 It went on to flower like all was well.